 Fuck off Illusion

-Festival IZIS, which invaded Monfort in Portorož last year, is making its way into the former Koper salt warehouse Libertas – inspired by current social and epidemiological events.
+Festival IZIS, which invaded Monfort in Portorož 2019, made its way into the former Koper salt warehouse Libertas – inspired by current social and epidemiological events.

 One immediately noticeable thing about the works shown at Brad Downey’s exhibition Fuck off Illusion is the date of their creation, or at least the date of their completion.
 As I write this, many of them are in fact still unfinished.
 Because of this, the exhibition could be read as a retrospective of the present moment.
 With all its contradictions and perplexities.
 As if the captivity in which he found himself was in itself an attempt to answer the question the artist raised with his first work realized in Izola, soon after the pandemic broke out: “Are we dealing with a form of mass psychological torture?”
 Or: a new world order?